ChrisTregaskis/slimTodoApp/README.md

 PUT
 - Updates todo discription in the todoMasterList table in database
 - Used when editing/changing the text of the todo itself
+- Sends id and text to update todo eg: `{ "id": "int", "item", "This is an updated text todo!" }`
+- Returns true or false depending on success

 **/todos/{id}/position**